dotansimha/graphql-code-generator/docs/generated-config/base-visitor.md

 ### skipTypename (`boolean`, default value: `false`)

-Automatically adds `__typename` field to the generated types, even when they are not specified in the selection set.
+Does not add __typename to the generated types, unless it was specified in the selection set. in the selection set.

 #### Usage Example